Audiology Company Charlotte, NC

 Audiologists conduct a wide variety of tests to determine the exact nature of an individual’s hearing problem.
 Audiologists dispense and fit hearing aids, administer balance tests to evaluate dizziness, and provide hearing rehabilitation training.

-Why should I be tested by an Audiologist instead of a hearing aid dealer?
+Why should I be tested by an Audiologist?

 Audiologists have completed 8 years of education focusing on the auditory system.
 Therefore, they are qualified to determine underlying medical conditions associated with hearing loss as well as provide the technology necessary to improving hearing.
 Therefore, an audiologist is the most qualified to diagnose, treat, and rehabilitate someone who has a hearing loss.